 • Plan ahead for short, medium and long term goals, including retirement;

-• Adopt and emulate beliefs and attitudes towards money;
+• Adopt and emulate beliefs and attitudes towards money; and

 • Exhibit responsible consumer behaviour.